benjamin-robertson/applocker/README.md

 ```
 This will print the hash which should look as follows. `0x7537EBDECCA5F65EA98216C23E9441B72269A546B3234F6CF4069C60269FE18F`

 Set applocker rules using hiera data as follows.
+Customise as required for your environment.

 ### Exec applocker rules - Example
 ```